Stephen Flemmi: Arrest and imprisonment

+By the end of 1994, the Massachusetts State Police and the U.S. Attorney's Office had amassed enough evidence to indict Flemmi, Bulger and Salemme on 35 counts of racketeering and extortion.
 In December 1994, Connolly informed Bulger and Flemmi that several imprisoned Jewish-American bookmakers had agreed to testify to paying them protection money.
-As a result, sealed indictments had come from the Department of Justice and the FBI was due to make arrests during the Christmas season.
+As a result, sealed indictments had come from the Department of Justice, and the FBI was due to make arrests during the Christmas season.
 In response, Bulger fled Boston on December 23, 1994, accompanied by his common law wife, Catherine Greig.
+Flemmi in turn warned Salemme, who took flight to Providence and then West Palm Beach, Florida.